open-orchestra/open-orchestra-docs/en/installation_guide/install_with_docker_for_contributors.rst

     $ docker exec -it -u www-data oo_apache_php /bin/bash
     $ cd /var/www/openorchestra/ && composer install #install vendors

-  Specific parameters for docker install (use default value for other):
+  When to complete the application settings, use these parameters (use default value for other)

   .. code-block:: yaml